 Question: Can states close roads or restrict driving during a state of emergency?
 If so, would your car insurance pay if you were to drive and be in an accident?

-Answer: Yes, states can restrict the use of roads during a state of emergency and even ticket you for being out on closed roadways.
-As for car insurance, it normally covers accidents due to drivers’ negligence or bad decision making, whether it’s running a red light or driving — and crashing — during a snow storm or other severe weather, or under some other type of public health emergency.
+Answer: Yes, states can restrict the use of roads during a state of emergency and ticket you for being out on closed roadways.
+Car insurance covers accidents due to drivers’ negligence or mistakes, whether it’s crashing during a snowstorm or other severe weather, or under some other type of public health emergency.

 What is a state of emergency?

 A state of emergency is declared to augment local resources during a public health emergency.
 Typically, this is due to severe storms and natural disasters, but it can also be due to other events, such as the COVID-19 (coronavirus) pandemic.
 By declaring a state of emergency, federal and local officials are better able to provide resources such as food, water and shelter.
 Or, it can mean having medical supplies and medications more readily available.
 It also can help state governments get reimbursed for expenditures.